metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 ### Security considerations

 - Every participant SHOULD be operated by different personnel.
 No personnel member should have access to more than one participant, limiting the impact of insider threats.
-- All accesses to key shares by personnel SHOULD be logged in a tamper-proof, auditable system that is immutable for any individual or supervisory entity involved with the distributed key.
+- All accesses to key shares by personnel SHOULD be logged in a tamper-proof, auditable system that is immutable for any individual or entity, including supervisory, involved with the distributed key.
 This prevents undetected key compromise or deletion.

 ### Coordination

 A dedicated entity—the **Coordinator**—MUST facilitate the DKG process.
-The coordinator can be one of the participants, a separate off-chain component, or a smart contract.
+The coordinator can be one of the participants, a separate off-chain component, a smart contract, or even a combination of these.

 The design of this protocol accommodates two primary implementation models for the coordinator, catering to different trust assumptions:

 1.  **Trusted Coordinator (e.g., Client Module):** For high-trust environments, such as a solo staker distributing their key across their own machines or a professional operator managing a private cluster, the coordinator can be implemented as a module within the Ethereum client software.
 In this model, participants operate under a shared administrative context and trust the coordinator to be available and to execute the protocol without censorship or bias.

-2.  **Trust-Minimized Coordinator (e.g., Smart Contract):** For decentralized environments where participants may not trust each other (e.g., liquid staking protocols), the coordinator SHOULD be a smart contract on a censorship-resistant blockchain.
+2.  **Trust-Minimized Coordinator (e.g., Smart Contract):** For decentralized environments where participants may not trust each other (e.g., liquid staking protocols), the coordinator SHOULD be a smart contract on a censorship-resistant blockchain, or another publicly verifiable module.
 This specification is explicitly designed to make this model highly efficient, as all required verification steps can be offloaded to zero-knowledge (ZK) circuits.
 A prototype implementation of such circuits is available at [https://github.com/metacraft-labs/dvt-circuits](https://github.com/metacraft-labs/dvt-circuits).

 #### Responsibilities